jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

 * [Professor Sam](https://appliedtech.iit.edu/people/sheikh-sam-shamsuddin "Sam") - who taught me that it is pronounced *"ee tee cee F-stab"* not *"etc F S tab"* and how to read error messages.
 * Professor Ray Trygstad and Dean Robert Carlson, who gave me my first real IT job and showed me the wonders of Perl.
 * Illinois Institute of Technology who has entrusted me with much.
-* My wife and kids who supported me always.
+* My wife and kids who have supported me always.
 * [Sean Hughes-Durkin](https://appliedtech.iit.edu/people/sean-hughes-durkin "Sean Hughes-Durkin Info") who inspired me to write this book based on his quote above.